 Ms. Queler devotes time to pro bono matters, representing a number of veterans in appeals before the U.S. Court of Appeals for Veterans Claims.

-- Currently defending client in inter partes review and reexamination proceedings before the PTAB, and appeal proceedings before the Federal Circuit Court of Appeals.
+- Currently defending client in IPR and reexamination proceedings before the PTAB, and appeal proceedings before the Federal Circuit Court of Appeals.

 - Neste Oil Oyj v.
 REG Synthetic Fuels, LLC (PTAB).
 Represented Neste Oil as petitioner; PTAB issued final written decision finding unpatentable all of the claims challenged in the petition and denied REG's motion to amend.